What is the Expense Report?

-- These reports must be maintained for the purpose of audits.
+- The company maintains such reports for the purpose of audit.

-- This report is submitted to the top management of the business who decides as to which expense can be reimbursed to the employee and which expense is not to be reimbursed to the employee.
+- They submit this report to the top management of the business.
+The top management decides which expense to reimburse to the employee and which not.

 - The reimbursed expenses are then utilized in recognition of the taxable and accounting profit.

-- It consists of the expense policy of the employer for its employees.
-It also documents the travel and entertainment policy of the employer as per which expenses won’t be reimbursed to the employee by the employer.
+- The expense report consists of the expense policy of the employer for its employees.
+It also documents the travel and entertainment policy as per which expenses won’t be reimbursed to the employee by the employer.

 - It is maintained and prepared by the expense and payroll department of the organization.
 When they receive the employee reimbursement and claim form, they are the ones who would verify the details of the expenditure made by the employee as shared under applicable receipts and proofs and prepare the employee wise report.

 Different organizations operating in different industries have different methods and templates.
 However, the payroll and expense reporting department of any organization should follow the following steps to create and formulate –

 - The payroll department should have approvals on expense policy from respective departments of the organization.